jenkinsci/custom-build-properties-plugin/README.md

 For this purpose keys and values can be formatted using HTML.
 It is even possible to embed SVG.
 The values are sanitized by default using the global Jenkins MarkupFormatter.

-SVG is not well supported by the existing MarkupFormatters therefore an internal one can be used by setting a custom build property using the special key `_cbp_sanitizer_<tablename>_<rowname>_<columnname>` and value `internal`.
+SVG is not well supported by the existing MarkupFormatters therefore an internal one (SvgAwareSanitizer) can be used by setting a custom build property using the special key `_cbp_sanitizer_<tablename>_<rowname>_<columnname>` and value `internal`.

 Example: `setCustomBuildProperty(key: '_cbp_sanitizer_Key_Activity-Graph_Value', value: 'internal')`